 Here's the practical difference, illustrated:

-To set up Odoo POS, you typically need to: configure your company (legal name, tax ID, fiscal localization), define your chart of accounts (revenue accounts, expense accounts, tax accounts), set up products with cost methods and pricing rules, configure your POS session, define payment journals, set up your KNET payment integration, configure your receipt template, set up your inventory locations, choose your costing method (FIFO, average, standard), define your fiscal positions, and more.
-A skilled Odoo partner does this in 2-5 days.
-A small shop owner without help does this in 1-2 weeks of evenings.
+To set up Odoo POS, you typically need to: configure your company (legal name, tax ID, fiscal localization), define your chart of accounts (revenue accounts, expense accounts, tax accounts), set up products with cost methods and pricing rules, configure your POS session, define payment journals, set up payment-gateway integration for card terminals, configure your receipt template, set up your inventory locations, choose your costing method (FIFO, average, standard), define your fiscal positions, and more.
+A skilled Odoo partner typically handles this in several days.
+An in-house setup without ERP experience usually takes longer.

 To set up QuickBiz, you typically need to: create an account (2 min), add your business name + currency (1 min), import or enter your products (60-90 min for ~200 products), and start selling.
 Total: about 90 minutes.